zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 # Our first attempt

 Our first target was to make it work, just to have some reference for the future.

+## Handling missing features

 We started with dropping some unnecessery columns, which were: id, sii(target column) and Physical-Waist_Circumference (because it was mostly empty, more than 60%).
 Then we split the rest into numerical and categorical columns.
 After that we used SimpleImputer to handle missing data.
 For the numerical columns it was imputed with 'median' value.
 And for the categorical columns we used 'most_frequent' value.

 ```python
 # Step 1.1: Split the training data into features (X) and target (y)